 I brusquely shoved her hand aside.
 “Don’t do that!
 I’m trying to drive!”

 She scowled.
-“Freakin’ rude!
+“Rude!
 His social media page makes no mention of killing his wife or anything like that.
 In fact, his last post was over six months ago.”

 “Are you sure you have the right Joe Robinson?
 It’s a fairly common name.”

 “Do you think I’m an idiot or something?
 Don’t answer.
-I know there are like fifty thousand Joe Robinsons but this is the only one I could find with that stupid scraggly beard of his, see?”
+I know there are like fifty thousand Joe Robinsons.
+But this is the Joe Robinson with that stupid scraggly beard of his, see?”

 She shoved the phone under my nose once again which elicited another shove.
 “Stop doing that!”

 “Stop pushing my hand!
-I just wanted to show you I have the right Joe Robinson and you can only see that if you look at the picture!”
+I just wanted to prove I found the right Joe Robinson!
+And you can only see that if you look at the picture!”

 Melody tried to show me once more.

-“All right, all right, I believe you have the right one, so what’s your point?”
+“All right, all right, I believe you have the right Joe!
+What’s your point?”

-“My point is that you couldn’t have found it on his social media page because he didn’t mention it, so I’ll ask again.
-How did you know everything?”
+“My point is you couldn’t have found it on his social media page!
+He never mentioned it!
+So I’ll ask again, how the hell did you know all that stuff?”

 I fumbled for an answer.
 “He and I are friends.”